sharetribe/flex-docs/src/docs/howto-payments/provider-onboarding-and-identity-verification/index.md

 ![Stripe dashboard](stripeDashboard-updated.png)

-**Following steps are already implemented in FTW-daily v4.0.0 and FTW-hourly v5.0.0 or later - and in FTW-product**
+## Stripe Connect Onboarding for custom implementations

-In FTW there are new components [StripePayoutPage](https://github.com/sharetribe/ftw-daily/tree/master/src/containers/StripePayoutPage), [StripeConnectAccountForm](https://github.com/sharetribe/ftw-daily/tree/master/src/forms/StripeConnectAccountForm), and a new shared duck file
+In the template there are new components [StripePayoutPage](https://github.com/sharetribe/ftw-daily/tree/master/src/containers/StripePayoutPage), [StripeConnectAccountForm](https://github.com/sharetribe/ftw-daily/tree/master/src/forms/StripeConnectAccountForm), and a new shared duck file